Highlights: Arusha - Lake Manyara - Serengeti National Park - Ngorongoro Crater

 Ngorongoro Sopa Lodge -Standard room

 Meal: Full Board

 Day 7: Ngorongoro Crater - Arusha

-Depart for Arusha with an optional stop over at the Cultural Heritage center.
-On a clear day you will see Mt.
+Depart for Arusha with an optional stopover at the Cultural Heritage centre.
+On a clear day, you will see Mt.
 Meru standing tall over the city of Arusha.

 Arrive at the Arusha Coffee Lodge where you will enjoy lunch in the lush green gardens.